pdjr-signalk/pdjr-signalk-push-notifier/README.md

 4. Most client devices will require you to manually authorise the installed client keys.

-Without X.509 keys the web-push feature is only accessible from the Signal K server host, but in the circumstance that you have a UI and web-browser on the same device as your Signal server then you can check that things are working by opening the plugin's Webapp, clicking the 'Subscribe' button and allowing notifications from 'localhost' in the ensuing, browser-generated, dialogue.
+Without X.509 keys the web-push feature will only be accessible from the Signal K server host (i.e. the host and client must be the same device).
-Once subscribed, if you then click the 'Test' button you should receive a push notification confirming that the plugin is able to communicate with a trusted peer.
-Repeating this procedure from a device other than the Signal K server will fail because the Signal K server and client are unable to authenticate one-another using SSL.

 ## Operating principle

-The plugin monitors the configured Signal K paths for the appearance of an alarm notification and, if the raised notification has a method value which is trapped by a push notification service then the notification is forwarded to all users subscribed to that service.
+The plugin monitors the configured Signal K paths for the appearance of an alarm notification and for each configured service if the raised notification has a method value which is trapped by the service then the notification is forwarded to all users subscribed to that service.

 ## Author